-Sometimes the time it takes to understand a dream is much longer than it takes to have the dream itself.
+The time it takes to understand a dream can be much longer than it takes to have it.

-Unbound by physical constraints, unlike other information transmitted through your five primary senses, dreams are more than pictures.
-They’re communications affecting all the senses.
-You’re making a huge mistake if you limit them to just literal interpretations, as many others have done.
+Unbound by physical constraints, unlike other information transmitted through your five primary senses, dreams are more than pictures: they’re communications affecting all the senses.
+You’re making a mistake if you limit them to just literal interpretations.

 Sometimes people refer to this type of information as a “sixth sense” one sees with a “third eye.”
 They’re referring to a keen intuitive power, a natural ability to know things before other people, to see things others don’t see, and to know what others don’t.